-Joanna Harrington is a Professor and the Eldon Foote Chair in Law at the University of Alberta.
-She also serves as a part-time member of the Canadian Human Rights Commission.
-A law professor for over 20 years, her teaching and research activities focus on the interplay between obligations of national and international law, covering such matters as foreign relations law, the law and practice of international organizations, the interplay between international human rights law and national bills of rights, and inter-state efforts to address the commission of serious cross-border crime, including foreign corruption.
-Her work has been published in leading journals and edited collections, leading to visiting appointments at the University of New South Wales, the University of Oxford, and the University of Texas at Austin, as well as consultancy work with the United Nations Development Programme (UNDP).
-She has also served on secondment with the Legal Affairs Bureau of Canada's Department of Foreign Affairs and International Trade (now Global Affairs Canada), providing advice to government on matters of international law and representing Canada in the negotiation of new legal instruments at the United Nations, the Organization of American States, and the Assembly of States Parties to the Rome Statute of the International Criminal Court.
-Honours include the Martha Cook Piper Research Prize, a Killam Annual Professorship, a Fulbright Scholar award, and the Canadian Association of Law Teachers Prize for Academic Excellence.
-She qualified as a lawyer first in British Columbia, and then Ontario, and earned her PhD in law at the University of Cambridge as a Tapp scholar at Gonville and Caius College.
+Joanna Harrington is a Professor of Law and the holder of the Eldon Foote Chair in International Business and Law at the University of Alberta.
+She also serves as a part-time member of the Canadian Human Rights Commission and as a member of the Government of Alberta's Victims of Crime and Public Safety Programs Committee.
+A law professor for over 20 years, her teaching and research activities focus on the interplay between national and international law.
+She has published in the leading journals in her field on such topics as the making of international treaties, the role of international institutions, the international legal protection of human rights, and on inter-state efforts to address the commission of serious cross-border crime.
+Recognition of her work has led to visiting appointments at the University of New South Wales, the University of Oxford, and the University of Texas at Austin, as well as consultancy work with the United Nations Development Programme.
+She has also served as the academic-in-residence with the legal affairs bureau of Canada’s Department of Foreign Affairs and International Trade (now Global Affairs Canada), providing advice to government on matters of international law and representing Canada at the United Nations, the Organization of American States, and the Assembly of States Parties to the Rome Statute of the International Criminal Court.
+In 2018, she received national recognition for her teaching and research efforts as a recipient of the Canadian Association of Law Teachers Prize for Academic Excellence.

 New work on interim measures of protection in international human rights cases